Coherent structures at the origin of time irreversibility in wall turbulence: Introduction

+{To {perform our investigation}, we take advantage of tools of nonlinear time-series analysis to quantify TI in the Eulerian viewpoint, by exploiting 1-dimensional velocity signals measured at various vertical (i.e., wall-normal) coordinates.
+Specifically, a parameter-free methodology based on horizontal visibility graphs (HVGs) is employed as the reference approach to capture temporal asymmetry in the signals~\cite{lacasa2012time}.
 Visibility networks represent a widely-used tool for nonlinear time-series analysis~\cite{zou2019complex}, including turbulent and vortical flows~\cite{iacobello2021review}, which have recently been exploited for TI analysis of both steady and unsteady phenomena~\cite{donges2013testing, suyal2014visibility, schleussner2015indications, lacasa2015time, xie2016time, flanagan2016irreversibility, gonzalez2020arrow}.
-The choice to adopt a HVG-based metric of TI is dictated by ease of implementation, and by results' robustness as arbitrarily-defined parameters are not required~\cite{lacasa2012time, lacasa2015time}.
+The choice to adopt an HVG-based metric of TI is dictated by ease of implementation, and by results' robustness as arbitrarily-defined parameters are not required~\cite{lacasa2012time, lacasa2015time}.
 In fact, one of the main obstacles in quantifying TI is providing robust estimates, which is rarely achievable via traditional time-series symbolization~\cite{lacasa2012time, kennel2004testing}.
-However, like other measures of irreversibility, HVG-based metrics provide partial information on the system~\cite{lacasa2012time}.
-This is inevitable, since a single parameter can not fully represent a complex phenomenon.
+Visibility graphs, therefore, allow us to directly quantify TI from Fourier-filtered signals for the multiscale analysis, thus connecting our findings with previous results from the literature in terms of velocity spectra. \\Nevertheless, like other measures of irreversibility, HVG-based metrics provide partial information on the system~\cite{lacasa2012time}.
+This is inevitable since a single parameter can not fully represent a complex phenomenon.
 For this reason, aiming to strengthen our results' reliability, we extend the analysis to two alternative TI metrics: a higher-order (\textit{lag-reversibility}) correlation coefficient~\cite{Lawrance1991DirectionalityAR}, and a measure based on the fluctuation theorem~\cite{porporato2007irreversibility}.
-The results based on such alternative TI metrics (collected in the Supplementary Information) corroborate the HVG-based analysis thus advocating its applications.
+The results based on such alternative TI metrics ({see Supplementary Note 3}) corroborate the HVG-based analysis thus advocating its applications.}